mhenrixon/sidekiq-unique-jobs/README.md

 ## Conflict Strategy

 Decides how we handle conflict.
 We can either `reject` the job to the dead queue or `reschedule` it.
-Both are useful for jobs that absolutely need to run and have been configured to use the lock `WhileExecuting` that is used only by the sidekiq server process.
+Both are useful for jobs that absolutely need to run and have been configured to use the lock `WhileExecuting` that is used only by the Sidekiq server process.

 Furthermore, `log` can be be used with the lock `UntilExecuted` and `UntilExpired`.
 Now we write a log entry saying the job could not be pushed because it is a duplicate of another job with the same arguments.